117 Comments

 Grinding in the Grassroots, by Emily *****

 (I used to be a symphony cellist.
 As a kid, I wept with joy when Casals played for JFK, his first public performance after he had “retired” to protest Franco’s regime in his native Spain.
 As an older kid I was at Carnegie Hall when Rostropovich, visiting with the Moscow State Symphony, switched his billing from the Hayden Concerto to play the Dvorak Concerto in support of the Czech people who had just been invaded by Russia.
 I cheered again when he defected to the USA.
-Today, although I haven’t played professionally in decades, I cheer Rhiannon Giddens and all the many other deeply aware artists who refuse to disentangle their public image from their principles, their morals, and their ethics by accepting billing at the Trump Center for Sold Out Performers.
+Today, although I haven’t played professionally in decades, I cheer Rhiannon Giddens and all the many other deeply aware artists who refuse to disentangle their public image from their principles, their morals, and their ethics and so refuse to accept billing at the Trump Center for Sold Out Performers.
 We are not entertainment machines and our work reflects our beliefs.)

 Moving into the present….
 I love reading Simon’s wrap-ups and I keep believing that change must come from opening up the hearts and imaginations of the people here at the “low information” grassroots.
 To that end, I am “doing the training” to stump for my local progressive candidate for county district supervisor.
-If I can get even one voter to think a little bit bigger than projecting immediate fixes to local pot holes, we’ll maybe be a little closer to deposing, finally, our MAGAt US Congresspersons in November.
+If I can get even one voter to think a little bit bigger than on immediate fixes to local pot holes, we’ll maybe be a little closer to deposing, finally, our MAGAt US Congressperson in November.
 I keep remembering Rocky Kanaka in “Sitting With Dogs” giving the advice that we move terrified shut-down shelter dogs past their debilitating fears by getting them to smell and taste something better…

 Elizabeth T.'s avatar